Climb The Weissmies

 - Rocky mountain scramble in ascent, glacial traverse in descent topped by a fine snowy & narrow summit ridge

-- 2 nights spent in a lovely Swiss mountain hut.
-Superb location, great hut, nice food
+- 2 nights spent in lovely Swiss mountain huts.
+Superb locations, hospitable staff, good Swiss mountain food

 - Quality alpine mountaineering training